Heron-Repositories/Heron/Heron/docs/source/documentation/installation.rst

 Once DearPyGui is up and running then Heron can be installed either through a pip command or by installing the individual requirements and then downloading Heron from its github page.

-Once up and running, Heron might complain that it cannot find the /home/$USER/.ssh/known_hosts file.
+Once up and running, Heron might complain that it cannot find the /$HOME/.ssh/known_hosts file.
 If this is the case then you will need to make an empty known_hosts in the directory Heron is looking for it.
 This will not bother your standard ssh installation.
-If you are planning on using the Heron GUI running on Raspberry Pi to run graphs that connect to Nodes on other machines tnen you need to setup your ssh so that the known_hosts file resides in /home/$USER/.ssh.
+If you are planning on using the Heron GUI running on Raspberry Pi to run graphs that connect to Nodes on other machines then you need to setup your ssh so that the known_hosts file resides in /$HOME/.ssh.